Anyone who purchased “minimum limits” automobile insurance from SafeAuto.

 SafeAuto is facing a class action lawsuit that accuses the company of purporting to sell “minimum limits” coverage even though it routinely tacks on an unnecessary product to these policies for an extra cost.

 What’s worse, the suit claims, is that most people are unaware that they’re being charged for more coverage than they requested.
-Now, more people are needed to come forward to strengthen the litigation against the auto insurer.

 If you have a “minimum limits” policy with SafeAuto, it’s possible that you’re paying more than you should be.